Ameer-Jamal/ChatGpt-Material-Dark/README.md

 ### Download and Install here:
 #### https://userstyles.world/style/11408/chatgpt-material-dark

+If you like it please review lets get this everywhere!
+For feedback please contact me with information about your problem at www.linkedin.com/in/ameer-jamal or raise a github issue here : https://github.com/Ameer-Jamal/ChatGpt-Material-Dark

+and ill be happy to fix any arising issues.
+Note:
+- **Make sure chatGPT General Theme settings is set to dark for best results**
+- I prioritize High Customizability with this theme, check the theme settings (how to access below) to change colors to your liking
 ## 🔍 About this Theme:
 ### Transform your ChatGPT experience with a sleek material dark theme.
 This theme provides a visually pleasing dark mode with improved readability, ensuring a more comfortable and immersive user experience during extended chat sessions.

 ## 🎨 Features:

-- NEW Text Input Bar Maximum Height is adjustable  for better reading before submitting a question to chatGPT
+- 2.0 update!! :
+Im trying to do LOTS of color customization in stylus settings (see how to access below) so you can make GPT look as you want
+Also:
+- Fixing many color issues
+- using better calibrated screen for better colors showing on devices
+- themed settings
+- better hover effects
+- themed menus
+- bug fixes in theme

+- NEW customizable feature for **adjusting the maximum height** of the User Text Input Bar directly from the Stylus settings, enhancing your reading experience for composing and reviewing larger questions.
-- NEW Remove Advertising in Chat History Option
+- NEW **Remove Team subscription Advertising** in Chat History Option from stylus settings (On By default)
-- NEW: GPT WIDE MODE! allow chats to be wide great for programmers that like bigger code blocks (details below)
+- NEW: **GPT WIDE MODE!** allow chats to be wide great for programmers that like bigger code blocks (details below)

+---

 - Added the ability **select your own input and output text colors** (details below)
 - A deep and consistent dark color scheme inspired by material design.
 - Better Selection Highlighting with HighContrast
 - User input and GPT output now are different colors for easier on the eyes reading and also faster distinguishing between input and output
-- Better Code Syntax Highlight within text to function like Slack's embedded orange code ( when out of code-box)
+- Better Code Syntax Highlight within text to function like Slack's embedded orange code ( when code written out of code-box)
 - Strong white headings on silver easy on the eyes main text for GPT output
-- Border + Color separation in chat between AI and user to allow for easier to see differentiation of question and answer
+- Border + Color separation in chat between GPT and user to allow for easier to see differentiation of question and answer
 - Better Code Box!
     - VS Code Dark+ Code Background
     - FIRA CODE Font